top of page

 • Supplementation as an intra-workout drink may be beneficial during hard training sessions lasting 60 to 90 minutes

-• leucine, isoleucine, and valine
+• Leucine, isoleucine, and valine

 • Best for rapidly turning on muscle protein synthesis